Renzxs/The-World-s-News/README.md

 👋 Hello, I'm John Florence Batol.

-This is The World's News a digital newspaper that I developed for educational purpose.
+This is a website i called The World's News, its a digital newspaper that I developed for my Web Development subject (For educational purpose only).